 Who to Call

-If you are a UW Health patient and have more questions, please contact UW Health at one of the phone numbers listed below.
+If you are a UW Health patient and have more questions, please contact UW Health at the phone numberslisted below.
 You can also visit our website at www.uwhealth.org/nutrition.

-Nutrition clinics for UW Hospital and American Family Children’s Hospital can be reached at: (608) 890-5500.
+Nutrition clinics for University Hospital and American Family Children’s Hospital can be reached at: (608) 890-5500.